day8/re-frame/README.md

                              0 "World"
                              1 "Hello")))

-;; Notice that both computations above involve de-referencing an ratom:
+;; Notice that both computations above involve de-referencing a ratom:
 ;;   - app-db in one case
 ;;   - ratom1 in the other
-;; Notice that both reactions above return an ratom.
+;; Notice that both reactions above return a ratom.
 ;; Those returned ratoms hold the (time varying) value of the computations.

 (println @ratom2)    ;; ==>  {:b 1}       ;; a computed result, involving @app-db